yuliskov/SmartTubeLegacy/README.md

 ##Highlights
 - consist of two parts: app and standalone browser engine
+	- [smartyoutubetv]: main app that using browser engine for rendering
+	- [browser]: engine wide capabilities
 - browser engine can be used independently (currently in development)
-- browser engine based on android open source browser project marshmallow branch (link1)
+- browser engine based on android open source browser project based on **marshmallow-release** branch
+	- `git clone -b marshmallow-release https://android.googlesource.com/platform/packages/apps/Browser`

 ##Pros of browser engine
 - you don't have to deal with creating custom methods for managing WebView lifecircle (pause, resume etc)